cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sinks/batch/cube.rst

 Sinks: Batch: Cube
 ==================

+.. rubric:: Description

-.. rubric:: Description: Batch Sink that writes to a Cube dataset
+Batch Sink that writes to a Cube dataset.
 This BatchCubeSink takes a StructuredRecord in, maps it to a CubeFact, and writes it to the Cube dataset identified by the name property.